Tuttotorna/lon-mirror/COLAB.md

 import torch
 torch.manual_seed(SEED)

-Do not change the seed unless you explicitly want a different experimental run.
+Changing the seed defines a new experiment.

-Changing the seed = different experiment.
+Do not change the seed unless you explicitly intend to run a different experimental condition.

 ---

 4. Fixed Environment

-Python version
+Python Version

 Tested on:

-Python 3.10 (Google Colab, Dec 2025)
+Python 3.10 (Google Colab, December 2025)

 Dependencies